ABOUT THE HOMEOWNERS ASSOCIATION

 For your convenience, Declaration of Covenants, Conditions and Restrictions and the Architectural Modification Request form are available on this website.

-If you have questions about your association, check the FAQ's page on the website or contact Susan Garrison the Sr. Community Manager, by calling 469-899-1000 extension 131 or by emailing her at
+If you have questions about your association, check the FAQ's page on the website or contact Christie Martin the Community Manager, by calling 469-899-1000 extension 131 or by emailing her at

 The Associate Manager is Tish Malo.
 She is the person who mainly deals with ACC's, the clubhouse and pool.
 She can be reached by calling 469-899-1000 extension 126 or by email at email@example.com